George-Fabeni/microstructure-grains/README.md

 # # microstructure-grains
 A code that analyses grains from microstructure images, providing informations such as number of grains and grain size.
+Download the 3 files, put them on the same folder and execute "main".

 # Examples: